MicrosoftDocs/power-platform/power-platform/admin/security/security-role-editor.md

     - If the permission exists in the source and not in the target, then it will be ignored in the target and the copy for the remaining permissions will be successful.

-    - Similarly, if the permissions DOES NOT exist in the source and EXISTS in the target, then the current depth of that permission will be retained in the target and the copy for the remaining permissions will be successful.
+    - Similarly, if the permissions **does not** exist in the source and exists in the target, then the current depth of that permission will be retained in the target and the copy for the remaining permissions will be successful.

 ## Permission settings